MohidAliGill/bare-metal-practice/README.md

 - **blinky-with-interrupt**: Blinking an LED without a forever while loop, using interrupts
 - **uart**: Send a null terminated string over USART
 - **uart-with-buffer**: UART with circular buffer
+- **control-led-with-uart**: UART with circular buffer and command buffer, LED toggled with UART instructions

 ---